Adverbial Clauses of Reason and Result: Adding Nuance to Your Writing

 Question 5 of 10

-5. Which type of adverbial clause provides the reason or cause for an action or event?
+5. Which type of adverbial clause provides the consequence or outcome of an action or event?

 Question 5 of 10